College Prayer

 She Knows P/T Jobs

-Ask your guidance counselor for a job forecast report.
-IMPORTANT: also ask to be tested to find out the kind of job for which you are best suited.
+Many employers have programs to help you with college loans.
 Note: new bankruptcy laws will not allow student aid debt to be forgiven.
 Be prepared to pay off your loans in full.
-Yea, it's scary, but good financial advisors will tell you it is worth it to borrow for a job targeted education.
+Yes, it's scary, but good financial advisors will tell you it is worth it to borrow for a job targeted education.
 Don't worry - you can do it.
 Have faith in yourself.

-Be sure to choose a major you like and which is employable (e.g. not Art History or Journalism).
+Be sure to choose a major you really enjoy and which is employable (e.g. not Art History or Journalism).
+Public Health is also a saturate market.
 Check the employment ads where you want to live and see the kinds of skills which employers need.

 DO YOUR CAREER RESEARCH BEFORE CHOOSING A MAJOR!